Felix6464/ML_Climate_Science_Research_Project/README.md

 ## How much Data do S2S-Neural-Networks need?
 An ENSO Showcase

 ## Description
-This Python machine learning repository focuses on predicting the time evolution of the El Niño-Southern Oscillation (ENSO) using various sequence-to-sequence (S2S) neural network architectures.
-It also incorporates the "Linear Inverse Model" (LIM) as a baseline comparison and to enhance ENSO forecasts by integrating additional data points, aiming to examine whether additional data shows signfiicant improvement to the forecasting task.
+This Python machine learning repository focuses on forecasting the time evolution of the principical componenets of the sea-surface-temperature/height of the El Niño-Southern Oscillation (ENSO) phenonmena with respect to the Community Earth System Model 2 (CESM2) data.
+Various sequence-to-sequence (S2S) neural network architectures are being deployed and it incorporates the "Linear Inverse Model" (LIM) as a baseline comparison and to enhance ENSO forecasts by integrating additional data points, aiming to examine whether additional data shows signfiicant improvement to the forecasting task.
 ## Download Raw Data

 ### CESM2 piControl Data

+The data should be found here: https://csegweb.cgd.ucar.edu/experiments/public/

+#### Sea-Land-Mask
+ - sftlf_fx_CESM2_historical_r1i1p1f1.nc

+#### Sea Surface Temperature
+ - ts_Amon_CESM2_piControl_r1i1p1f1.nc

+#### Sea Surface Height
+ - zos_Amon_CESM2_piControl_r1i1p1f1.nc

 ## How to run
 First, install dependencies